Updated: May 2025

 Freed’s Compliance with Canadian Privacy Laws with regard to Patient Health Information

-Based on a legal review by attorneys in Canada, the following items should be noted with regard to Freed Inc.’s compliance with federal and provincial laws and regulations in Ontario and British Columbia.
+Based on a legal review by attorneys in Canada, the following items should be noted with regard to Freed Inc.’s compliance with Personal Information Protection and Electronic Documents Act (PIPEDA) as well as provincial laws and regulations in Canada.

 Data residency

-• Federal and provincial: Canada’s federal privacy laws and the provincial privacy laws applicable to Freed in BC and Ontario do not contain restrictions regarding data residency, which means that personal information can be retained and stored outside of Canada though it’s required that the information be sufficiently protected.
+Privacy laws applicable to Freed in Canada do not prohibit personal information from being retained and stored outside of Canada though it’s required that the information be sufficiently protected.
 Data security and encryption methods that comply with US SOC 2 and HIPAA standards are deemed sufficiently protected.

 Consent

-• Federal and provincial: There are requirements regarding individual consent found in federal and provincial privacy laws.
+Privacy laws contain requirements regarding individual consent.
 Canadian customers of Freed are recommended to gain consent from their patients to use an AI scribe service.
 We can share a recommended best practice consent form if you’d like.

 Breach notification